SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2020-12-01-trelaine-ashtray.md

 ## // MARSCAPONE SR. RANCH // ##

 <i>The home of MYRTLE MARSCAPONE stands darkened in the night.
 Two bats perch on the underside of the porch.
 In a puff of smoke, the pair materialize.
-TRENTE GAGARIN, the daughter of the CHAIRPERSON, stands next to LENARD McCOY.</i>
+TRENTE GAGARIN, the daughter of the CHAIRPERSON, stands next to LENARD TRELAINE.</i>

-<i>McCOY sniffs the air.
+<i>TRELAINE sniffs the air.
 A nearby ashtray is cluttered with butts.</i>

-### McCOY ###
+### TRELAINE ###

 > SMELL THAT?